ceponce60/hadoop-notes/cert/administrator_apache_hadoop_ccah_answers.md

 ## 1. HDFS (17%)

 > Describe the function of HDFS daemons
+> Email about this question, should this mean hadoop in general?
 >> Daemons in computing terms is a process that runs in the background.
 Hadoop has five such daemons.
 They are NameNode, Secondary NameNode, DataNode, JobTracker and TaskTracker.

 > Describe the normal operation of an Apache Hadoop cluster, both in data storage and in data processing